lucheng0127/kube-eip/README.md

 [中文](./docs/README_zh.md)

-**Kube-eip** is an elastic ip management add-on for kubevirt.
-The aim is to provide an access to kubevirt vmi through elastic ip.
+**Kube-eip** is an add-on for k8s.
+The aim is to provide an access to k8s internal ip(such as pod ip or service ip) through elastic ip.

-**Attention**
+**Kubevirt eip support**

-Kube-eip will only a project that support asign an elastic ip to k8s internal ip, and the EipBinding CRD operator that support access kubevirt vmi through eip will migrate to [virteip-operator](https://github.com/lucheng0127/virteip-operator)
+For kubevirt vmi eip support, install the [virteip-operator](https://github.com/lucheng0127/virteip-operator)

 ## Architecture